User Flows: 8 Tips For Creating A Super Smooth User Experience

 A user persona is a fictional character that represents a target audience.
 This biography includes their likes, dislikes, habits, and one or more needs that could be solved with your product or service.
 It also features demographic information like gender, age, income, and location.

-Visualizing a typical customer can help you design a diagram that‘s intuitive and user-friendly.
-It also reminds you who the product is for and how they’ll use it.
+I find that visualizing a typical customer helps me design a diagram that’s intuitive and user-friendly.
+It also reminds me who the product is for and how they’ll use it.

 3. Build a user journey map.

-The next step is building a user journey map.
-User journey maps show the actions users will take when interacting with your product.
-It should include timelines for completed actions, thoughts, and emotions that influence each action, and touchpoints where stages users will complete important actions.
+My next step is building a user journey map.
+User journey maps show the actions users will take when interacting with a product.
+It should include timelines for completed actions, thoughts, and emotions that influence each action, and touchpoints where users will complete important actions.

 Below is an example of a user journey map that outlines the steps a person would take when visiting a college campus.